hnry/layer/README.md

 (Note: this won't work in node.js because `add` is private, see [here](#some-advice-on-knowing-the-context).)

+For some fun stuff you can do with layer, check out [intercept.js](https://github.com/lovebear/intercept.js).

 ## Usage / API

 ### Setting a proxy